wolfman30/FSWD-Catalog-Project2/README.md

 Step 4: Cd into 'fullstack', then cd into 'vagrant'

-Step 5: Run:
+Step 5: Ensure Hyper-V is disabled so VirtualBox can do its job with Vagrant:

+    (a) Type 'powershell' in Windows Search --> right click powershell ---> run as administrator --> copy and paste 'Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All' (without the quotes) --> Press Enter --> Restart computer

+Step 6: In the 'fullstack-nanodegree-vm/vagrant' folder run the following:

     vagrant up

-Step 6: After every loads successfully (may take a hot minute), run:
+Step 7: After every loads successfully (may take a hot minute), run:

     vagrant ssh

-Step 7: After this operation completes, cd into '/vagrant'
+Step 8: After this operation completes, cd into '/vagrant'

+Step 9: Install pip

+Step 10: Install flask

+Step 11: Install sqlalchemy

-Step 8: Run 'ls' to see the folders.
+Step 12: Run 'ls' to see the folders.
 You should see 'catalog' as one.
 Cd into 'catalog'

-Step 9: Clone my repo inside 'catalog':
+Step 13: Clone my repo inside 'catalog':

     git clone https://github.com/wolfman30/FSWD-Catalog-Project2.git

-Step 10: Run:
+Step 14: Run:

     python app.py

-Step 11:
+Step 15:

 Open a web browser.
 Type in 'http://localhost8000/'.
 If you use Chrome you can omit 'http://'